csound-flossmanual/csound-floss/book/01-d-random.md

 various random functions and distributions.
-Perhaps the simplest of these is [random](http://www.csound.com/docs/manual/random.html) which simply generates a random value within user defined minimum and maximum limit and at i-time, k-rate or a-rate accroding to the variable type of its output:
+Perhaps the simplest of these is [random](http://www.csound.com/docs/manual/random.html) which simply generates a random value within user defined minimum and maximum limit and at i-time, k-rate or a-rate according to the variable type of its output:

     ires random imin, imax